Language: EN

 What is Source Code Control

-Imagine you’re writing a program and you make an error in a crucial part of the code.
-Without source code control, this could become a real headache.
+Imagine you’re writing a program and make a mistake in a crucial part of the code.
+Without version control, this could turn into a real headache.

-Thanks to source code control, we can store every change made to the code.
-This allows programmers to track and manage different versions, facilitating collaboration, error detection, and software maintenance.
+Thanks to version control we can store every change that has been made to the code.
+This allows programmers to track and manage different versions, facilitating collaboration, bug detection, and software maintenance.

-In short, source code control is like a “super undo” that allows you to revert unwanted changes, restore previous versions of your work, and check who and when has changed each line of code.
+Ultimately, version control is like a “super undo” that lets you revert unwanted changes, restore previous versions of your work, and check who and when changed each line of code.

-When talking about source code control, we have to talk about three concepts.
+When talking about version control, we have to discuss three concepts.

-• Source code systems, which are “the guts”
+• Version control systems, which are “the guts”

-• Source code clients, the app you use to handle the system
+• Version control clients, the app you use to manage the system

-A source code control system, such as Git, SVN, Mercurial, or Perforce, is a set of rules, protocols, and internal mechanisms that allow you to manage the source code of a project.
+A version control system, like Git, SVN, Mercurial, or Perforce, is a set of rules, protocols, and internal mechanisms that allow managing the source code of a project.

-There are several source code control systems such as, for example,
+There are several version control systems such as:

 • Git